#parraleta #somontano red with 12.5% — 9 months ago

 At Mini India for the first time.
 Really liked the food…this wasn’t the lowest cost wine on the list.
 We went for a mid priced wine (15.9€) and found it to be a delightful experience.
-Would definitely have this one again, especially at this price point. — a year ago
+Would definitely have this one again, especially at this price point. — 3 years ago

 Praleum w SL.
 Smoky and mineral.
 Complex.
 Longish finish.
 WOTD.
 Shaded the 82 Margaux.